howtokap/howtokap.github.io/_posts/2018-04-24-MPCNC-Progress.md

 be good.
 (I'm not sure that was made with conduit or stainless steel tube, though.)

-qThe other recommendation for working with alumimum is keeping the legs short so the work plane is close to the frame.
+The other recommendation for working with alumimum is keeping the legs short so the work plane is close to the frame.
 I'm going to go with 4" initially at least.
 That's the default in the cut calculator so I'll just go with it.

 All of these dimensions should be easy enough to change if necessary.